hyosung11/Launch-School/Courses/journal.md

 ## 20211212 일요일

 10:30 Finished the medium problems a third time now.
 But I definitely have a bias against doing the difficult ones.
 Ugh.

+## 20211213 월요일

+09:42 Studying with Laurent after studying with Alex before breakfast.

+10:54 Heading to the gym and not for PT for the first time in months, it seems like.
+I want to get explosive again.